What does the functor do on the tree?

 We are ready

-• RendererV3 should first do BFS to learn the structure,
+• First do BFS to learn the structure,

 RendererV3 implementation